-There are many ways a person could incur a brain injury.
+There are many ways a person can incur a brain injury.
 Some involve external forces, such as hitting your head while playing soccer, while others are internal stresses, such as neurological impairment caused by a stroke.

-Types of Traumatic Brain Injuries and Acquired Brain Injuries include:
+Types of Traumatic Brain Injuries and Acquired Brain Injuries Include:

 1. Anoxic Brain Injury

 Contusions are bruises, which are simply injured body tissue, that result from ruptured blood capillaries.
 This type of injury can also affect other areas of the body.
 For example, if you get kicked in the shin during a soccer game, you may notice a contusion in the affected area within a day or so.
-However, a cerebral contusion refers to a bruise on brain tissue, and is considered to be a form of TBI.
+However, a cerebral contusion refers to a bruise on the brain tissue, and is considered to be a form of TBI.
 Depending on the severity of a contusion, a patient may need to seek medical treatment to help resolve the injury to the brain.